MaxPleaner/sounds/readme.md

 **Prerequisites**

 - ruby 2.3
-- system depencencies: `apt-get install mpg123 lame alsamixer arecord ffmpeg vorbis-tools`
+- system depencencies: `apt-get install mpg123 lame aplay ffmpeg vorbis-tools`
 - a decent processor.
 I have an intel i5 and the load is fairly low.
 But keep in mind that every drum hit opens a thread and tells `mpg123` to play a mp3 file.